Lane Seminary: The "Lane Rebels" resign

 On October 21, most of the students resigned, as did trustee Asa Mahan (another member of Finney's contingent).
 (Technically, they requested dismissal from the school, which was granted.)
-In December they published a pamphlet of 28 pages, written by Weld, on "the reasons which induced the students of Lane Seminary, to dissolve their connection with that institution."
+In December they published a pamphlet of 28 pages, published anonymously but written by Weld, on "the reasons which induced the students of Lane Seminary, to dissolve their connection with that institution."
 The pamphlet received national attention, as it was reprinted in full in The Liberator.

 Hostile press reports turned this incorrectly into the expulsion of the students, "in consequence of the dangerous principles they held in relation to slavery."

 The Rebels were a loosely defined group, and different sources give different names and figures.
 The Statement had 51 signatures, but it adds that "several of our brethren, who coincide with us in sentiment, are not able to affix their names to this document, in consequence of being several hundred miles from the Seminary."
 According to Lane, there were 40, including the entirety of Lane's first class, the class of 1836 (which began in 1833).
 There were also prospective students who declined to enroll.
 Lawrence Lesick, author of the only book on the Lane Rebels, gives a figure of 75, but 19 more had left before the trustees took action, and only 8 students, out of 103, remained at Lane at the beginning of the next term.
 According to Oberlin, 32 of them enrolled, although some others who enrolled at the same time, though not students at Lane, are considered part of the Rebels.
 A few enrolled at other schools, such as Auburn Theological Seminary.

 Weld and some other student leaders at Lane — William T. Allan, Weld's collaborator and president of Lane's new anti-slavery society; James A. Thome, a prominent speaker during the debates; and Henry B. Stanton — had been threatened with expulsion.
 Weld did not withdraw until the motion to expel him, which would have been nationally publicized, had been defeated.